Bl4nk3d/Learning_Journal/Tutorial 1 Basic 3D movement.md

 Close the tab and we can begin making our mover.

+For the next step we will be looking at how to add and create 3D items and assets in our project.

 In the Scene box right click and click 3D Object - Cube to place a cube within our scene.
 Repeat this with a Plane and place it below our cube.
 This will be so we can clearly see the ways our cube moves.
+Next go to our Folders and create a new Folder called Scripts, this is where we will keep our code that determines how our cube works.
+Using the same create menu, make a new script within our new folder and call it CubeMove and open it.

 ![image](https://github.com/user-attachments/assets/8a5442d6-9bfe-4d4b-a03e-72801fb58859)

-Next go to our Folders and create a new Folder called Scripts, this is where we will keep our code that determines how our cube works.

 ![image](https://github.com/user-attachments/assets/1b112a2d-ea41-4bb5-ad14-80560af91f46)

-Using the same create menu, make a new script within our new folder and call it CubeMove and open it.

 ![image](https://github.com/user-attachments/assets/cbd195db-ea73-4e33-ad68-44712a5cfe4a)

 Brefore we begin to edit what it in the script we should first assign it to the cube we wish to move.
 Select the cube in the hierarchy or just click on it within the scene and find Add Components.